-Amy Coney Barrett signed 2006 statement calling for an end to 'barbaric' Roe v.
-Wade
+Amy Coney Barrett signed 2006 statement calling to end 'barbaric' Roe v.
+Wade legacy

 "The president has been clear that he would never ask a judge to prejudge a case,” said White House Press Secretary Kayleigh McEnany.
 “Judge Amy Coney Barrett has on multiple occasions said it is never appropriate for a judge to impose that judge’s personal convictions whether they derive from faith or anywhere else in the law.”

 It's common practice for court nominees to stay quiet about how they would rule on certain issues so not to prejudge the cases that could come before them.
-So senators rely on past statements, legal writings and opinions to understand how a nominee would rule on Roe v.
+So senators rely on past statements, legal writings and court opinions to understand how a nominee would rule on Roe v.
 Wade.

 AMY CONEY BARRETT’S 65-PAGE RESPONSE TO JUDICIARY COMMITTEE QUESTIONNAIRE RELEASED